pawlowac/BoloramisProbeDesign/README.md

 	- dna_mathews2004.par - place in root folder from https://github.com/ViennaRNA/ViennaRNA/tree/master/misc

 ## Instructions
-We have included a folder with [Demo Files](https://github.com/pawlowac/BoloramisProbeDesign/tree/master/BOLORAMIS_DEMO) and [Instructions](https://github.com/pawlowac/BoloramisProbeDesign/blob/master/BOLORAMIS_DEMO/InstructionsForDemo.txt).
+We have included a folder with [Demo Files](https://github.com/pawlowac/BoloramisProbeDesign/tree/master/BOLORAMIS_DEMO) and [Instructions](https://github.com/pawlowac/BoloramisProbeDesign/blob/master/BOLORAMIS_DEMO/InstructionsForDemo.txt) for running the scripts.

 - Index reference with bowtie2-build.
 Place the fasta file and index in the REFRENCE dir.
 Make sure to use the entire reference name (e.g., gencode.v29.transcripts.fa and not gencode.v29.transcripts for the bt2_index_base).
 - Run script 0, 1, and 2